-Here’s the link to their official knowledgebase if you want to dive deeper into their functions.
 There are many other good caching plugins.
 You’ve likely heard about W3 Total Cache, WP Super Cache, WP Fastest Cache, and alike.
 In the end, they all perform similar tasks on your website, and it boils down to what works best for you.
 You might want to test two or three of those plugins and use the GTmetrix reports for comparison.

 With those plugins, you can (and should) also configure expiration headers.
 Those tell a browser for how long it’s safe to use local copies of your website’s files instead of downloading them over and over again.